dougeby/IntuneDocs/InTuneDocs/EndUser/enroll-your-device-in-Intune-android.md

 # Enroll your Android device in Intune

-If your company or school uses Microsoft Intune, you can enroll your devices to get access to company email, files, and other resources.
+If your company or school uses Microsoft Intune, you can enroll your Android device to get access to company email, files, and other resources.
 Enrolling your devices allows your IT department to manage those work or school resources and keep them secure, while giving you the freedom to use your preferred device to get your work done.
 To learn more about enrollment, see [What happens when I install and Company Portal app and enroll my device?](what-happens-if-you-install-the-Company-Portal-app-and-enroll-your-device-in-intune-android.md).

 These enrollment instructions are for Samsung Knox Android devices and "native" (non-Samsung Knox) Android devices.
 To determine if you have a Samsung Knox device, go to **Settings** &gt; **About phone**.
 If you don't see the word  "Knox" listed there, you have a native Android device.